-Ettore Spalletti (Cappelle sul Tavo, 1940) is an Italian painter and sculptor currently among the most famous and best quoted.
+Ettore Spalletti (Cappelle sul Tavo, 1940 - Spoltore, 2019) is an Italian painter and sculptor currently among the most famous and best quoted.

 Ascribable to the Minimal tendency, his research has focused since the late 1960s on the essentiality of the monochrome - applied on wood, marble or metal sculptures - which wants to reconfigure the light and color of the environment in which it is inserted.

-The pigment is applied on the whole surface of the work, to the be finely manipulated by the artist with a light movement, which breaks the monotony of pure color and relates to the light to the space in which the work is inserted.
+The pigment is applied on the whole surface of the work, to be finely manipulated by the artist with a light movement, which breaks the monotony of pure color and relates to the light, to the space in which the work is inserted.

-Spalletti participates in important international exhibitions such as Documenta in Kassel and the Rome Quadrennial; he won the first prize for painting at the 1948 Venice Biennale and represented Italy in the 1997 edition.
+Spalletti participates in important international exhibitions such as Documenta in Kassel and the Rome Quadrennial; he won the first prize for painting at the 1948 Venice Biennial and he represented Italy in the 1997 edition.

-The most important solo exhibition include those hosted at the MoMA (2000) and the Guggenheim (1993) in New York, the Musée d'Art Moderne de la Ville de Paris (1991), the Henry Moore Foundation (2005) and the National Gallery of Modern Art in Rome (2010).
-The major retrospective of the artist, "Un giorno così bianco, così bianco" was conceived and hosted in 2014 at the same time in the offices of the GAM in Turin, the MAXXI in Rome and the MADRE in Naples.
+The most important solo exhibitions include those hosted at MoMA (2000) and at the Guggenheim (1993) in New York, at the Musée d'Art Moderne de la Ville de Paris (1991), at the Henry Moore Foundation (2005) and the National Gallery of Modern Art in Rome (2010).
+The major retrospective of the artist "Un giorno così bianco, così bianco" was conceived and hosted in 2014 at the same time in the spaces of GAM in Turin, MAXXI in Rome and MADRE in Naples.